-From 9 to 5, I am a science writer in Caltech’s Office of Strategic Communications, covering (mostly) the division of biology and biological engineering.
+From 9 to 5, I am a science writer in Caltech’s Office of Strategic Communications, covering (mostly) the division of biology and biological engineering and writing for the Caltech Magazine.
 I received a BS in planetary science from Caltech in 2015.
 Below is a non-comprehensive list of things I’ve written for work.
+(Last updated June 2017)

 Biology / Biochemistry / Bioengineering / Neuroscience

 Viruses occupy a strange no-man’s-land between the living and the nonliving.
 In order to reproduce, they must infect a living host and hijack its resources.

 Cracking the Code of Facial Recognition (Jun 2017)

 Friends, family, colleagues, acquaintances—how does the brain process and recognize the myriad faces we see each day?

 Sour tastebuds actually have an unexpected dual purpose.